MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

 }
 ```

-## Ending the PseudoConsole Session
+## Ending the Pseudoconsole Session

 To end the session, call the [**ClosePseudoConsole**](closepseudoconsole.md) function with the handle from the original PseudoConsole creation.
 Any attached client character-mode applications, such as the one from the [**CreateProcess**](https://msdn.microsoft.com/library/windows/desktop/ms682425) call, will be terminated when the session is closed.
 If the original child was a shell-type application that creates other processes, any related attached processes in the tree will also be terminated.